Jarvis-Zongao-Bian/Jarvis-Zongao-Bian.github.io/_pages/about.md

 ======
 * B.Eng. in Safety Engineering, Capital University of Economics and Business, 2012
 * M.S. in Environmental Management, National University of Singapore, 2020
-* G.Dip. in Computer Science, Concordia Universiyt, 2021
+* G.Dip. in Computer Science, Concordia University, 2021
 * M.S. in Computer Science, Georgia Institute of Technology, 2023

 Work experience